refresh-bio/vclust/README.md

 ## 2. Installation

-To install Vclust you can download statically compiled binaries or compile dependencies from source.
 Vclust requires Python 3.7 or higher.
+To install Vclust, you can either download the pre-compiled binaries or compile the dependencies from source.
+The compilation process typically takes a few minutes.

 ### Option 1: Download precompiled binaries